| see also:-

 entails.

-- continuity of BOM:- the traditional way to ensure long term
+the traditional way to ensure long term functional fit of SSDs in

-functional fit of SSDs in equipment used to be via memory process roadmaps
+equipment used to be via memory process roadmaps coupled with stockpiling

-coupled with stockpiling devices from obsolete memory product generations.
+devices from obsolete memory product generations.

-told me that one of the fundamental assumptions which has changed in the SSD
+of the fundamental assumptions which has changed in the SSD market is that with

-market is that with SLC becoming a much smaller part of the world memory mix -
+SLC becoming a much smaller part of the world memory mix - no-one can be sure

-no-one can be sure that anyone will still be making merchant market SLC in the
+that anyone will still be making merchant market SLC in the future just because

-product lines can disappear without notice due to changing market conditions.
+can disappear without notice due to changing market conditions.

 Virtium's